bluwy/ihimnm/README.md

 # Search nested package.json files and find deps matching the criteria
 # (useful for monorepos)
 npx ihimnm -r

+# In case there's someone else you want to look for
+npx ihimnm -u <npm-username>
 ```

 ## License